joergelp/IO2_Documentation/MOOC1/en/reviewingResults.md

 ## Reviewing results in Grade LMS

 Remember that the grade obtained on JuezLTI is sent to LMS using LTI standard.
-So, the same grade that instructor could see in JuezLTI could also see in LMS.
+So, the same grade that the instructor could see in JuezLTI could also be seen in LMS.

 ![Reviewing Results in LMS](../docs/img/reviewResults/reviewResultsGradeLMS.png)

-In the real scenario below, the instructor allow the students go forward in different speeds and he could see where the students find more difficults and who needs more help.
+In the real scenario below, the instructor allows the students to go forward in different speeds and he could see where the students find more difficulties and who needs more help.

 ![Reviewing Result in a Real Scenario](../docs/img/reviewResults/reviewResultsRealGrade.png)

 ## Download results

-A spreadsheet with students' results is also able to download.
+A spreadsheet with students' results is also available for downloading.